 During the past year, the FTC has continued to receive large numbers of consumer complaints about robocalls.
-At the beginning of the fiscal year, in October 2011, the FTC received 149,363 robocall-related complaints.
-This increased through March 2012, when the agency received 216,338 complaints about robocalls, and has remained at about that level since, with 201,699 complaints received in September 2012.
+At the beginning of the fiscal year, in October 2012, the FTC received 234,871 robocall-related complaints.
+This number varied by month, ranging between a low of 146,845 complaints in June 2013 and a high of 234,871 in October 2012.

 Most telemarketing robocalls have been illegal since September 2009.
-The FTC remains committed to stopping deceptive, misleading, and otherwise unlawful robocalls, and will take action against entities violating the agency’s Telemarketing Sales Rule.
+As part of its effort to stop deceptive, misleading, and otherwise unlawful robocalls, the FTC will take action against entities violating the agency’s Telemarketing Sales Rule.

-The FTC will host a summit on October 18, 2012, in Washington, DC, to examine the issues surrounding the robocall problem.
-The summit will be open to the public, and will include members of law enforcement, the telemarketing and telecommunications industry, consumer groups, and other stakeholders.
-It will focus on exploring innovations that could potentially be used to trace robocalls, prevent wrongdoers from faking caller ID data, and stop illegal calls.
+The FTC hosted a summit on October 18, 2012, in Washington, DC, to examine the issues surrounding the robocall problem.
+Open to the public, the summit included members of law enforcement, the telemarketing and telecommunications industry, consumer groups, and other stakeholders.
+It focused on exploring innovations that could potentially be used to trace robocalls, prevent wrongdoers from faking caller ID data, and stop illegal calls.

 Information for Consumers